Xsmael/noogger/README.md

 [![NPM](https://nodei.co/npm/noogger.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/noogger/)

-# node-logger (noogger)
+#  Noogger (Node-logger)

 A simple logging module for node.js

-`noogger` is a simple to use logger module that helps you to write logs files in a clean an organized way.
+`Noogger` is a simple to use logger module that helps you to write logs files in a clean an organized way.
 No need to implement the logging mechanism for your node applications anymore.